cado-security/product-help/docs/cado/deploy/aws/terraform.md

 - For **Public deployments**, supply `vpc_id` and `public_subnet_id`.
 - For **Private deployments**, supply `vpc_id`, `public_subnet_id`, `public_subnet_b_id`, and `private_subnet_id`.

-With private deployments, please note that the 'public' subnet variables are referring overall to the subnet that will be the gateway of sorts for the private subnet id's - and not a literal public subnet.
+With private deployments, please note that the 'public' subnet variables are referring overall to the subnet that will be the gateway of sorts for the private subnet id's - and not a literal public-facing subnet.

 ## Final Steps